bleyerj/comet-fenicsx/tours/beams/beams_3D/beams_3D.md

 ## Constitutive equations

-The beam constitutive equations (assuming no normal force/bending moment coupling and that $a_1$ and $a_2$ are the principle axis of inertia) read as:
+The beam constitutive equations (assuming no normal force/bending moment coupling and that $a_1$ and $a_2$ are the principal axes of inertia) read as:

 $$\begin{Bmatrix}
 N \\ Q_1 \\ Q_2 \\ M_T \\ M_1 \\ M_2